SonnetSaif/SonnetSaif/README.md

 📫 You can visit my homepage on [sonnetsaif.github.io](https://sonnetsaif.github.io/)

 I graduated in Computer Science & Engineering from [Ahsanullah University of Science & Technology](https://aust.edu/) in 2020.
-My research interest lies in Artificial Intelligence, particularly in Deep Learning, Computer Vision, and GAN.
+My research interest lies in Artificial Intelligence, particularly in Deep Learning, Computer Vision, Robotics and GAN.

 ### 📄 My Documents